 You’ll take your Aimovig injections once per month, on the same day each month.

-Your doctor will show you how to give yourself Aimovig injections.
+Your doctor or another healthcare professional will show you how to give yourself Aimovig injections.
 You can also watch a video with step-by-step instructions for injecting Aimovig on the drug manufacturer’s website.
 You can also read Aimovig’s prescribing information.

 Questions for your doctor